CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

       (- x)
       x))
 ```
+> from the future: now we know that the `cond` expression can actually be a macro.
+> implemented in relation to other simpler constructs.

 Here a condition is defined followed by a list of clauses or tests that can be
 performed.